meinradandermatt/livingdocs-design-boilerplate/README.md

 ## Components

 Inside of the folder `src/components` you can define HTML components that can be used in documents that use your design.
+These components will be automatically inserted into `dist/design.json` when you run `grunt build`.

 For every component you can create a new file.
 Here is an example for a paragraph: